 14. Try Intermittent Fasting

-Fasting should be done smartly.
-Don’t go without food for too long or too often—you still need that energy to properly function.
+Keep in mind don’t go without food for too long or too often, as you still need vitamins and minerals to function properly.
 Balance your intermittent fasting, and those periods of time can help you clear your mind and take hold of your attention span.

 15. Play Some Brain Games

-If having a short attention span is negatively affecting your work and personal life, it’s time to change it.
+If having a short attention span is negatively affecting your work, mental health, and personal life, it’s time to change it.
 Following these 15 tips will help you improve your focus and attention span.

-Tackle your focus issues one day at a time.
+Tackle your focus issues one day at a time for the short term.
 Patience and practice are all it takes to build a longer, more durable attention span.

 Featured photo credit: Annie Spratt via unsplash.com